How to Find Your Way Around Different Types of Software Testing?

 When conducted: Before submitting a build for full-scale testing

-It addresses not the entire software product but a single component of it.
-Here, a unit is the smallest testable part of the software with a single output.
-Unit testing checks whether a unit performs as it should.
-It is conducted by developers before the app is sent to the Quality Assurance team.
-Unit tests are performed only automatically.
-They bring more confidence in code maintenance: if proper unit tests are written after each major change in a code, bugs and defects can be promptly caught and solved.
+Unit testing is applied by developers before the app is sent to the Quality Assurance team.
+It is an automated type of testing that brings more confidence in code coverage.
+If proper unit tests are written after each major change in a code, bugs and defects can be promptly caught and solved.
 Also, unit testing increases the reusability of code.
 For unit tests to be conducted, the code has to be modular, and therefore, it becomes reusable.

-Integration testing
+• Integration testing

 Type: Functional